Mackenzie is an avid writer who enjoys fan culture and the interesting topics surrounding classic literature and the analyzation of books.

 Randolph Carter has his own adventure in the dream world.
 Carter wants to travel to Kadath; the only problem is no one has been there, and no one knows how to get there.

 A Great Starting Point to Lovecraftian Horror

 In conclusion, "The Cats of Ulthar" is a Lovecraftian classic.
-Taking inspiration from Dunsany, Lovecraft wrote this story with passion, even naming it as one of his favorite short stories.
+Taking inspiration from Dunsany, Lovecraft wrote this story with passion, even naming it one of his favorite short stories.
 The familiar mystery surrounding the old couple, along with the deranged and horrific murder, is a masterpiece in its own right.

 If you're a beginning Lovecraft reader, this is one of the more attractive starting points.